MITSUBISHI JISHO INVESTMENT ADVISORS,INC.

 Employee satisfaction survey

-Once a year, a compliance questionnaire is conducted for all employees, covering the MJIA's corporate culture, the state of communication, and the degree of employee satisfaction.
+We regularly conduct a survey for all employees, covering the MJIA's corporate culture, the state of communication, and overall employee satisfaction.
 The results of the questionnaire are also relayed back to the President for use in improvement activities.

 Human resources department interviews with employees